bu-528-sp19/Multi-cloud-defensive-load-balancing/README.md

-#                           Cloud Hydra: A Multi-Cloud Load Balancing and Failover framework
+#                           Cloud Hydra: A Multi-Cloud Load Balancing and Failover Framework

 ** **

 ## 1. Vision and Goals Of The Project:

 Hydra will be a framework for applications in the cloud to mitigate DDoS attacks and provider outages by providing resiliency at multiple levels both intra- and inter-clouds.
-If parts of AWS or GCP go down, for example, the application itself should be alive and kicking, as resources will be directed to the provider that is still up.
+Intra-cloud resiliency is a topic that has been studied and practiced in depth, making it possible for pieces of applications to migrate from one server to another.
+Intra-cloud reliability platforms, however, are not nearly as common.
+We seek to include this in order to protect applications from several issues ranging from cyber attacks to hardware failures.
+For example, if parts of AWS or GCP go down, for example, the application itself should be alive and kicking, as resources will be directed to the provider that is still up.
+We seek to implement load balancing at both the intra- and inter-cloud levels so that all requests are serviced, as well as duplicate data throughout different cloud providers in order to ensure that application users always have access to their current data.
+We will test our framework with our own application by running it on multiple cloud providers and testing its reliability when different cloud instances are turned off.

 ## 2. Users/Personas Of The Project: